 What I Did

 Before these losses changed my life, I was the person saying many of those same hurtful condolences!
-After my losses, grief transported me to the other side of a giant but invisible canyon from my friends and family, and none of us knew how to bridge the gap.
+During my losses, grief transported me to the other side of a giant but invisible canyon from my friends and family, and none of us knew how to bridge the gap.